How to Protest / Appeal an L&I Order or Vocational Determination

 What is Res Judicata?

 Res Judicata is a principle of finality.
-Said another way, once a matter is finally decided then it cannot be decided again.
+In other words, once a matter is finally decided, it cannot be decided again.

 This principle applies to L&I orders.
 When an L&I order is first issued, it is not final because you have 60 days to protest or appeal.
-If you or someone does not either protest or appeal, then 60 days after that order is communicated to you it becomes a final order.
-That final order is then res judicata and so it cannot be changed.
+If you or someone else does not either protest or appeal within 60 days after that order is communicated to you, it becomes a final order.
+That final order is then res judicata so it cannot be changed.
 Don’t miss your deadline to protest or appeal unfavorable orders and determinations.

 L&I orders should, and almost always do, contain this language: